stinkyink/book-publishing-guide/chapter1.markdown

 ---
 layout: default
 id: chapter1
-title: Chapter 1 - How to prepare a book for publishing
+title: Chapter 1 - How To Prepare A Book For Publishing
 prevpath: /
 prevlabel: Introduction
 nextpath: /chapter2/